What is a Saltbox Roof?

 Types of Saltbox Roof

-There are roofing styles which are similar to the Saltbox in design.
+There are roofing styles that are similar to the Saltbox in design.
 These roofs are; Outshot, Bonnet, and Monitor.
 All these shelters have asymmetrical slopes or a lean-to roof.

 In the outshot roof design, there is a pitched extension of the upper roof, which is the main roof.
 The expansion is similar to the lean-to design.